 Ingredients

-• 2 ½ -3 pounds seedless watermelon (about 1 small or 1/4 large), rind removed, cut into 2-inch chunks or varying sized triangular pieces.
+2 ½ -3 pounds seedless watermelon (about 1 small or 1/4 large), rind removed, cut into 2-inch chunks or varying sized triangular pieces.

-• ½- ¾ cup cup feta cheese
+½- ¾ cup cup feta cheese

-• ½ cup chopped fresh mint leaves, plus more for garnish.
+½ cup chopped fresh mint leaves, plus more for garnish.

-• 2 tablespoons olive olive oil, plus more for drizzling
+2 tablespoons olive olive oil, plus more for drizzling

-• 2 cups arugula (optional)
+2 cups arugula (optional)

-• Kosher salt and pepper to taste
+Kosher salt and pepper to taste

 Preparation

-• Place watermelon chunks in a large bowl.
+Place watermelon chunks in a large bowl.

-• Add olive oil, mint, and arugula (if using) and gently toss until watermelon is evenly dressed.
+Add olive oil, mint, and arugula (if using) and gently toss until watermelon is evenly dressed.

-• Season lightly to taste with salt and pepper.
+Season lightly to taste with salt and pepper.
 (The feta will add saltiness, so be light handed with the salt).

-• Transfer salad to a wide, shallow platter and spread out evenly.
+Transfer salad to a wide, shallow platter and spread out evenly.

-• Crumble feta over the top.
+Crumble feta over the top.
 Drizzle with more olive oil and a few grinds of black pepper.

-• Garnish with remaining herbs and serve immediately.
+Garnish with remaining herbs and serve immediately.

-Ideally you want to use Greek or Bulgarian sheep’s-milk feta for a creamier and tangier flavor than what most domestic cow’s milk cheeses provide.
+~Tip Ideally you want to use Greek or Bulgarian sheep’s-milk feta for a creamier and tangier flavor than what most domestic cow’s milk cheeses provide.

 Watermelon is wonderful.
 We love enjoying it all summer long.
 Just as it, along with fresh mint from the herb garden, or in the recipe highlighted above with creamy feta cheese.
 Happy Summer!

-For years I hosted a big Memorial Day BBQ for our friends and family.
-The menu was simple but the flavors were big.
-So was the guest list.
-The menu featured classics like burgers, hot dogs, grilled chicken and veggies, along with salads and condiments like homemade pickles.
+For years, I hosted a big Memorial Day BBQ, where the guest list was long, the flavors were bold, and the menu was all about the classics—burgers, hot dogs, grilled chicken, and veggies, alongside fresh salads and homemade pickles.

 Ingredients

-3 pounds ground chuck beef, 20% fat
+3 pounds ground chuck beef (20% fat)

 3 teaspoons Worcestershire sauce